hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Schema Management

-Before 3.2, you could configure using *script files* or *entities* or both to manage the database schema generation at runtime.
+Before version 3.2, you could configure using *script files*, *entities*, or both to manage database schema generation at runtime.

-In the following example we configure and export the database schema using properties in *persistence.xml*:
+In the following example, we configure and export the database schema using properties in *persistence.xml*:

 ```xml
 <persistence ...>